Cost of Living in Washington, DC 2022

 Washington DC Housing Costs

-Washington, DC rent prices are higher than your average and have comparable rents to cities like New York and Miami.
-The current median cost for a one-bedroom apartment in DC is $1,582, while the median cost for a two-bedroom apartment is $1,600.
+Washington, DC rent prices are higher than your average and have comparable rents to New York and Miami.
+The current median cost for a one-bedroom apartment in DC is $2,450, while the median cost for a two-bedroom apartment is $3,462.

-Making the move to DC now might be a smart way to save money, with rent specials and falling prices becoming the norm.
-However, as the pandemic is brought under control and the economy stabilizes, rent prices are expected to increase.
-So, don't expect those savings to last too long.
+Moving to DC now might be a smart way to save money, with rent specials and falling prices becoming the norm.
+However, as the pandemic comes under control and the economy stabilizes, rent prices are expected to increase so, don't expect those savings to last too long.

 Washington DC Transportation

 The Washington Metropolitan Area Transit Authority handles Washington, DC's public transportation.
-Your fare will depend on several factors.
-Those include the time of day for your trip and the distance between stations.
+Your fare will depend on several factors, including the time of day for your trip and the distance between stations.
 You can use the Metro's trip planner feature to calculate your fare.

-The eco-friendly SmarTrip Card can be used for passage on Metrorail and buses throughout the Metro area.
+Residents can use the eco-friendly SmarTrip Card for passage on Metrorail and buses throughout the Metro area.
 It's best to load these cards and keep track of your credit via the mobile app.

-That said, DC is a walking and biking city.
-Many residents own vehicles.
-However, most residents get around using their own two feet.
+That said, DC is a walking and biking city, even though many residents own vehicles.

 Washington DC Food Costs

-The Economic Policy Institute sets a single person's food costs at $297 a month.
-However, if you’re moving your family, including your spouse and two children, expect to pay $858 monthly on your grocery bill.
+The MIT Living Wage Calculator sets a single person's food costs at $3,177.
+However, if you’re moving your family, including your spouse and one child, expect to pay $7,238 on your grocery bill.
 These rates are based on assumptions that the family doesn’t eat out regularly.

-With all the delicious restaurants in the DC Metro area, that's not often the case.
-According to Numbeo, eating for one in DC would run an average of $15, not including a tip, at an inexpensive restaurant.
+With all the delicious restaurants in the DC Metro area, you may end up dining out quite a bit.
+According to Numbeo, eating for one in DC runs an average of $16, not including a tip, at an inexpensive restaurant.
 A mid-range restaurant with a three-course meal for two could cost $80 and up.

 Washington DC Healthcare Costs

-Across the U.S., health insurance costs have surged.
-That results in individuals and families paying higher premiums.
+Across the U.S., health insurance costs have surged, resulting in higher premiums for individuals and families.
 In 2020, the approved health insurance rates increased by an average of 1.6% for individuals and 8.4% for small groups (families).

 Fortunately, Washington, DC has a low rate of uninsured individuals, despite rising health insurance rates.
-This speaks to its easy to use the health insurance marketplace and the programs in place for low-income individuals to access affordable health insurance.
+This speaks to its easy-to-use health insurance marketplace and the accessibility programs in place for low-income individuals.

 Data from the National Conference of State Legislatures demonstrates sample costs for specific individuals.